SachsLab/IntracranialNeurophysDL/docs/LocalConfig.md

         * `conda config --add channels conda-forge`
     * Create a new conda environment containing the Python interpreter and all the required packages.
         * In the below command, replace the python and cudatoolkit versions with the versions identified above
-        * `conda create -y -n indl python=3.6 pip cudatoolkit=10.0 tensorflow-gpu jupyterlab jupyter_contrib_nbextensions bottleneck matplotlib numexpr pandas packaging Pillow requests bcolz opencv seaborn python-graphviz scikit-learn ipywidgets tqdm watchdog qtpy`
+        * `conda create -y -n indl python=3.6 pip cudatoolkit=10.0 tensorflow-gpu jupyterlab jupyter_contrib_nbextensions bottleneck matplotlib numexpr pandas packaging Pillow requests bcolz opencv seaborn python-graphviz scikit-learn ipywidgets tqdm watchdog qtpy cython`
         * This takes a while to solve version dependencies, download, and install all these packages.
     * Activate the new environment
         * `conda activate indl`
     * Add additional packages
-        * `pip install sklearn-pandas pandas-summary isoweek`
+        * `pip install sklearn-pandas pandas-summary isoweek kaggle`
     * Test the environment
         * `python -c "import tensorflow as tf; tf.test.is_gpu_available()"`
         * The output should be self-explanatory, except you can ignore warnings about not using CPU instructions.